-If the ice is thick enough, you may cross the creek to get a closer look at the falls.
+If the ice is thick enough (it should be at least 4″ to walk on, 6″ if there are lots of people on the ice), you may cross the creek to get a closer look at the falls.
 Traction devices are recommended for walking on the ice.
 Use extreme caution if it has been warm for a few days, and avoid this area in spring as the water can be deep and fast.
 See our Ice Safety post for more info.

 On the right side of the falls, a couple metres above the creek on a steep slope, there are small caves with natural ice sculptures inside.
 So cool, right?

 Fish Creek Ice Falls at a Glance

 - Parking: Park at the Bow Valley Ranch Visitor Centre

 - Distance: 700 metres one way

 - Washrooms?
 Yes at Visitor Centre.
 Open Monday to Friday from 10 am – 4 pm.